Partnership with Business Project

 - Front covers must contain the following information: name of the school, state, name of the event, and year (20xx-xx).
 They may also contain other information.

-- Front covers are not counted in the page limit.
+- Front covers and table of contents are not counted in the page limit.

 - Reports must include a table of contents with page numbers.